rkhatta1/ChapterGenFrontend/README.md

 ### Testing the chapter generation:

-- Open the local vite URL and enter all the values.
+- Open the local vite URL and login using your test account/s.
+- Select your preferred YouTube channel.
-- Play around with the sliders to witness various configurations for the generated captions.
+- Play around with the configuration sliders.
+- Generate the chapters with the click of a button.